FAQ2025-08-07T12:38:44+01:00

 When an online order is received, we will contact you to discuss your delivery and to schedule you in for a delivery date.
 We can usually always deliver on a day that is convenient for you, depending on what we already have scheduled for that day.

-You can place an order through our website, or you can give the office a call on 01285 720940 to place an order.
+You can place an order through our website, or you can give the office a call on 01285 720940.
+Payment is required at point of order.

 We kiln dry all of our logs to a moisture content below 20%.
 As a result of the low moisture content, our logs will be lighter than seasoned/wet logs, so we sell our logs by the cubic metre.